You agree that under no circumstances will our liability exceed that which is covered by our Professional Indemnity Insurance.

 If we ask for documents or information, you must provide them promptly.
 If you do not, or if they are not satisfactory, we may not be able to continue to provide you with Our Services.

-We must be able to satisfy ourselves as to source of funds, especially in relation to client money.
-In the event of us not being able to satisfy ourselves as to source of the funds, the funds will usually be frozen and not applied to the transaction, unless and until the appropriate authority(ies) consent.
-It is your duty to make sure we receive all payments whether for fees, services or a payment which is being directed via our client account in a compliant, satisfactory and timely manner.
+We must be able to satisfy ourselves as to the source of funds, especially in relation to Client Money.
+In the event of us not being able to satisfy ourselves as to the source of the funds, the funds will usually be frozen and will not applied to the transaction, unless and until we obtain consent from the appropriate authority(ies).
+It is your duty to make sure we receive all payments; whether for fees, services or a payment which is being directed via our Client Account, in a compliant, satisfactory and timely manner.

 You agree that it is your responsibility and liability, in relation to any business you place via the Company, to ensure that all payments are received in a compliant, satisfactory and timely manner.

-When we enter into an agreement with you for the provision of services, we will agree the basis of our fees with you in advance in writing as part of the Client Agreement.
+When we enter into a Client or Membership Agreement with you for the provision of services, we will agree the basis of our fees with you in advance in writing as part of the Client or Membership Agreement.
 All fees are exclusive of any prevailing taxes.
 We will usually invoice you on the first working day of each calendar month.
-In the unlikely event of us failing to include any prevailing taxes, you will remain liable for any prevailing taxes on our or third-party charges.
+In the unlikely event of us failing to include any prevailing taxes, you will remain liable for any prevailing taxes on our or third- party charges.

 Any of the above expenses incurred in a foreign currency, will be invoiced in Pounds Sterling at the rate charged to the Company by the Bank.

 Payment is due within ten days of delivery of our invoice.
+Payment must be made by Direct Debit, unless the company has agreed in writing otherwise.
+Where you have arranged for payment to be collected by way of Direct Debit, the Company reserves the right to charge you a fee of £20 in the event of the collection being unsuccessful.
 If you have a query on an invoice, please raise it promptly with your account manager.
 We do not accept payments in cash or cheque whether for our charges or otherwise.

 If you do not fully settle any invoice within one month, we may charge interest on the outstanding amount.
 Any interest will accrue daily at 8% above the London Interbank Offered Rate (LIBOR).
 Interest will accrue from one month after the date of delivery of the invoice to the date of payment and will be payable on demand.

-You agree that you are responsible and liable and will reimburse the Company, in relation to any claims, clawbacks, etc or any other costs or expenses that the Company incurs as a direct or indirect result of the services provided to you.
+You agree that you are responsible and liable and will reimburse the Company, in relation to any potential liability, including but not limited to claims, clawbacks or any other costs or expenses that the Company may incur as a direct or indirect result of the services provided to you, or any action taken by your client, or any Provider or Institution, in connection with the services you provided.

 We will not make payments to anyone other than yourself unless this is necessary as part of the transaction, and then only if you instruct us to do so.